Kaedim/blenderPlugin/README.md

 v1.4.3:

 - Added hard constraints for model watertightness
 - Fixed FBX scaling problem
 - All checked by default

 v1.4.4:

 - Added quick decimator panel, there you will find 3 quick un-subdivide options 50%, 65%,80%.
 You can apply and remove the un-subdivide modifier from the mesh of your choosing.
 - Toggled on face orientation in 3d viewport if an artist tries to export a non water tight model, so that they can quickly spot where the non manifold edges are.
 - Moved the fill-gaps button under the kaedim export tab.

+v1.4.5:

+- Fixed small fill tool bug

 When updating version make sure to edit addon_constructor.py line 22, kaedimexpoorter.py line 4 and addon_updater.py line 25